makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 # Presenter Notes

-can you face the awful truth?
+Now, you want to develop something by your own.
+Can you face the awful truth?

 .fx: extra-large